sofuture/kuse/README.md

 `kuse` is a simple tool to manage your kubeconfig file with symlinks.

-It symlinks various kubeconfigs from a given directory to your main kubeconfig.
+It :just: symlinks various kubeconfigs from a given directory to your main kubeconfig.

 ### How do I use it

 ```
-Usage: main [--kubeconfig KUBECONFIG] [--sources SOURCES] [--short] [NAME]
+Usage: kuse [--kubeconfig KUBECONFIG] [--sources SOURCES] [--short] [NAME]

 Positional arguments:
   NAME